OXFORD PUNTING

 For pleasure punting (i.e. this does not apply to racing punts which use entirely different methods) there is essentially NO DIFFERENCE between the three normal styles of OXFORD, CAMBRIDGE and THAMES.

 A considerable amount of rubbish is talked about the styles.
 The only real difference is where the punter stands.
-And the punter always stands at the back!
+And, except in racing punts, the punter always stands at the back!

 STAND UP